-Additionally, all future OSSE AFE providers will be required to provide transition services towards the next step in the educational continuum.
-This would include transition services from ABE to ASE or from the GED/NEDP to postsecondary education (including certification programs or 2 and 4 year degree programs through the development of dual enrollment and articulation agreements).
-This would also include connections to employment and/or apprenticeship opportunities.
+Additionally, the new grant requires that all OSSE AFE providers offer transition services towards the next step in the educational continuum.
+This includes transition services from ABE to ASE or from the GED/NEDP to postsecondary education (including certification programs or 2- and 4-year degree programs through the development of dual enrollment and articulation agreements).
+This also includes connections to employment and/or apprenticeship opportunities.

-District residents often face one or more barriers which prevent them from accessing education and training programs and from ultimately being successful in the workforce.
+District residents often face one or more barriers which prevent them from accessing education, training programs, and from ultimately being successful in the workforce.
 Consequently, the District's workforce system must take meaningful steps to help remediate these barriers to ensure residents are able to overcome obstacles and attain their goals.
 A common barrier is economically-related as residents need to work to support themselves and their families.
-Due to this, agencies are working to increase access to earn and learn opportunities through partnerships and innovative methods including expanding apprenticeship and on-the-job (OJT) training opportunities.
-Other common barriers include health issues (both physical and behavioral), transportation costs, housing, income supports, and child care.
-Consequently, workforce system partners are strengthening partnerships among one another as well as with other District agencies that can provide barrier remediation services for our residents, such as the Department of Behavioral Health, the Department of Human Services, and OSSE's Division of Early Learning.
+Due to this, agencies are working to increase access to earn and learn opportunities through partnerships and innovative methods to include expanding apprenticeship and on-the-job (OJT) training opportunities.
+Other common barriers include health issues (both physical and behavioral), transportation costs, housing, income supports, and child-care.
+Consequently, workforce system partners are strengthening partnerships among other District agencies that can provide barrier remediation services for our residents, such as the Department of Behavioral Health, the Department of Human Services, and OSSE's Division of Early Learning.